 Simplestream is a leading provider of software as a service (SaaS) based video streaming solutions.
-The company is a market leader for its Live2VOD and Hybrid TV solutions.
-Clients include; News Corporation (Ball Ball), A&E Networks, AMC Networks, Sony Traceplay, QVC TV, Box Nation, Little Dot Studios and At The Races amongst others.
+The company is a market leader for its Live2VOD and Hybrid TV solutions, during the year launched its Sports Video Platform and also provides Cloud TV and Telco TV solutions.
+Clients include: News Corporation (Ball Ball); A&E Networks; AMC Networks; Nova TV Sony Traceplay; QVC TV; Box Nation; Little Dot Studios and At The Races amongst others.